Case Study

 The process helped staff members adopt new ways of thinking about improving service delivery, DeSiato said.
 “One thing that came out of the study is a different kind of work process,” based on key performance indicators and quarterly departmental updates, he said.
 “We have a great cabinet and good people.
 It was important for our team to learn new ways to follow best practices by analyzing data”.

-Mayor Johnson took the concept a step further and created a new role — innovation director — whose principal mission will be to prioritize and implement the report’s recommendations, DeSiato said.
-“We’re using the EY-Parthenon report as a blueprint for that new position.
+Mayor Johnson took the concept a step further and created a new role — innovation director — whose principal mission will be to prioritize and implement the GMC report’s recommendations, DeSiato said.
+“We’re using the GMC report as a blueprint for that new position.
 It shows the city is taking it seriously and not just letting it be a report on a shelf.”

 GMC President Brennan agreed.
 “The project was a way to surgically and creatively help us get to a long-term sustainable future,” he said.
 “The process had a big effect on the way they’re doing this, finding ways to cut millions of dollars from operations and deliver services more effectively.”